semgrep/semgrep-docs/docs/getting-started.md

 # Getting started with Semgrep

-Detect bugs, style violations, security issues, and more by scanning your code locally using [community-contributed rules](https://semgrep.dev/explore) as well as your own custom rules.
+Detect security issues, vulnerable dependencies, and more by scanning your code with Semgrep.
+Semgrep performs both SAST (Static application security testing) and SCA (Software composition analysis) scans.

 The following guide walks you through:
 * Installing Semgrep in your computer locally.
-* Running a SAST (Static application security testing) and SCA (Software composition analysis) scan.
+* Running a single scan for both SAST and SCA scan.
 * Sending results to [Semgrep Cloud Platform](/semgrep-cloud-platform/getting-started) for triage and analysis.

 :::info
-* **Code is never uploaded.** Only **findings** are sent to Semgrep Cloud Platform.
+* **Code is not uploaded.** Only **findings** are sent to Semgrep Cloud Platform.
 :::

 ## Installing and running Semgrep locally